-New Zealand Police centralise training and our professional police emerge.
+New Zealand Police centralised training and our professional police emerged.

 1895 Minnie Dean on trial in Invercargill

 Fifty-year-old Minnie Dean is the only woman among the 85 people executed through capital punishment in New Zealand.
 It is not known how many children’s deaths she was responsible for, but on 18 June 1895 the trial began in the Supreme Court at Invercargill before Mr Justice Joshua Strange Williams.
 Two charges of murdering a female child named Dorothy Edith Carter and a second unidentified female infant were before the Court.
 This second child was later named as Eva Hornsby.
 Each charge was to be dealt with separately, depending on the result of the Carter prosecution.
 After a four-day trial Minnie was found guilty, meaning the second charge did not proceed.
 Minnie did not give evidence, as her counsel, Alfred Hanlon and Josiah Hanan realised they ... could not depend on anything she said unless they really knew it to be true independently of her.